 The recommendations which I have presented from legal and educational leaders in my milieu adduce the level of motivation and acumen that you require.
 These qualities are touted as being the sine qua non for the successful law school applicant.
 You will find my credentials stellar in these and other respects.

 Clearly, this is an example of what not to submit to a law school.
 There is a fine line between confidence and arrogance.
 It is crucial to understand the difference and to demonstrate only confidence, never arrogance.

 Once you have completed the thinking and writing process, an advisor should read over the finished product at least once.
 It would be very wise to ask someone who is very well acquainted with both your credentials and the English language to read over your statement and provide input.
-The insights, reactions, and suggestions provided by an objective third party will help to polish the personal statement so that A paints a vivid and supportive picture for the admissions staff.
+The insights, reactions, and suggestions provided by an objective third party will help to polish the personal statement so that it paints a vivid and supportive picture for the admissions staff.

-Creating a balanced essay can be very difficult to accomplish but certainly can be mastered through conscientious effort -in some instances writing and re-writing the essay a dozen times.
-As the Dean of Admissions for Georgetown once remarked: "Applicants should be advised to write their statements with great care.
-In many cases they will be the determining factor'.
+Creating a balanced essay can be very difficult to accomplish but certainly can be mastered through conscientious effort, in some instances writing and re-writing the essay a dozen times.
+As the Dean of Admissions for Georgetown once remarked: “Applicants should be advised to write their statements with great care.
+In many cases, they will be the determining factor’.

 © MONTCLAIR STATE UNIVERSITY 1992 -1998, 2006 ALL RIGHTS RESERVED